Create missingness indicator variables and non-informatively fill in missing values

 Value

-with all NA
+A data.frame with all NA values replaced with

 mean values and additional indicator columns for each column